Has the “how much should I spend on my wedding photography?” question arisen? If so, this post is for you!

 Some photographers will include certain things and begin at a higher price point, offering more value, while others may include almost nothing, allowing you to up the price by adding more onto the basic package.

-One photographer may begin cheaper, but quickly becomes as expensive or moreso than another because of the manner in which they craft their packages.
+One photographer may begin at a lower price point, but quickly becomes as expensive or moreso than another because of the manner in which they craft their packages.

 Some examples of what to look for as being included or not are: